pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

 for a in `docker images ghcr.io/thingsixfoundation/packet-handling/forwarder | grep "ghcr.io/thingsixfoundation/packet-handling/forwarder" | awk '{print $3}'`; do
         image_cleanup=$(docker images | grep $a | awk '{print $2}')
-        #change this to $running_image if you want to keep the last 2 images
+        # Change this to $running_image if you want to keep the last 2 images
         if [ $image_cleanup = $miner_latest ]; then
                 continue
         else